 The Company operates 5 Company cars/vans.
 Unless there are other overriding factors these are chosen for economy and low carbon dioxide emissions.
-At present no use profile allows fully electric cars but for one electric hybrid vehicle will be considered at renewal.
-The company no longer stipulate diesel for all vehicles and petrol may be considered as more environmentally friendly for some applications.
+At present no use profile allows full electric vehicles.

 Air travel is undertaken by the Sales and Customer Service staff to see overseas clients in normal circumstances.
 Such travel is always limited and where possible other forms of communication are preferred.
 The Company use video conferencing for meetings and briefings with overseas clients if feasible.